fluent/fluentd-docs-gitbook/plugins/input/forward.md

 The `in_forward` Input plugin listens to a TCP socket to receive the event stream.
 It also listens to an UDP socket to receive heartbeat messages.
+See also "protocol" section for implementation details.

-This plugin is mainly used to receive event logs from other Fluentd instances, the fluent-cat command, or client libraries.
+This plugin is mainly used to receive event logs from other Fluentd instances, the fluent-cat command, or Fluentd client libraries.
 This is by far the most efficient way to retrieve the records.

+If you want to receive events from raw tcp payload, use `in_tcp` plugin instead.

 ## Example Configuration